 The report surveyed around 50 senior executives whose roles aligned closely to managing risk strategies.
 Almost a quarter of those surveyed stated that they did not consider internal fraud a high-risk priority to their company’s operations.
-When a survey asked lower level employees about their company’s risk management policies, 30 percent of respondents stated that there was no clear message communicated by the organisation heads that compliance and accountability where key to the company’s culture and operations.
+When a survey asked lower -level employees about their company’s risk management policies, 30 percent of respondents stated that there was no clear message communicated by the organisation heads that compliance and accountability were key to the company’s culture and operations.
 This is 20 percent higher than the global average.

 This is where the report highlighted a key concern, compared to other businesses across the globe, UK business leaders don’t implement data security and protection into their core company culture.
 Without this, employees are less likely to consider data security as a constant priority, resulting in lapses in security and ultimately more internal security breaches.

 Understanding internal fraud

 A reason why so many businesses in the UK fall victim to internal fraud is that they simply don’t believe it could happen to them.
 Many employers underestimate the risk that an employee or somebody close to company databases/information could use it for improper or potentially malicious purposes.
 But, it is this complacency that leads to fragile security policies that can easily be breached from the inside.